airbnb/react-create-hoc/README.md

 const ComponentBWithSpecificStyles = withSpecificStyles(ComponentB);
 ```

-When `factory` is `false`, the HOC takes params and returns a component-wrapping function.
+When `factory` is `false`, the HOC takes both a component and additional params and returns a wrapped component.
 This is useful for cases where the HOC takes no params (other than the component to wrap) or when it's preferable to pass the params in the same call as the component.
 For example:
 ```jsx
 compose(
   withFlexWrapper,